Cheshire Antiques Consultant

 - Having some foxing staining, some craquelure and minor paint loss in places to the painting surface.
 With some noticeable scuffs, wear, chips and repairs and some over painting in places to the frame commensurate with usage & old age.

 - International buyers worldwide shipping is available please ask for a quote.

 - Viewings are welcome by appointment only for customer support please send a message thankyou.

-- Checkout our exciting other available listings in our shop gallery, happy shopping.
+- Checkout our exciting other available Fine Arts, antiques & collectibles in our shop gallery.